-There are plenty of little cubbies for storing odds and ends, while the door pockets are big enough to squeeze a water bottle in.
+There are plenty of little cubbies for storing odds and ends in the Mazda 3, while the door pockets are big enough to squeeze a water bottle in.
 The central cubby box is particularly useful.

 Things aren’t so great in the back.
 The Mazda 3’s swooping roofline eats into headroom, so anyone over six foot will be in danger of banging their head on the roof.
 Adults will find their knees pushing into the front seats, while small rear windows mean it feels quite claustrophobic back there.

-The outer rear seats have Isofix anchor points, which help when fitting child seats.
+The outer rear seats have ISOFIX anchor points, which help when fitting child seats.
 Access isn’t the easiest, though - the doors are relatively narrow and you obviously have to bend down to strap a child in.
-A crossover SUV like the Mazda CX-30 might be a better choice if you’re looking for a family car (although that’s not the most versatile option, either).
+An SUV like the Mazda CX-30 might be a better choice if you’re looking for a family car (although that’s not the most versatile option, either).

 Capable of carrying 358 litres of luggage, the boot is adequate but far from the biggest in its class.
 It’s a usefully square shape but there’s quite a high lip for lifting heavy items over when lifting.
 The seats drop easily enough, providing a relatively flat load bay.

 There isn’t any room for a spare wheel under the boot floor, so you’ll have to make do with a tyre repair kit in the case of a puncture.

 Fact fans note, the Mazda 3 measures 4460mm in length, 1795mm wide and 1435mm high.

 What engines and gearboxes are available in the Mazda 3?